 Resume the drive along the River Indus afterwards to reach Uletokpo.
 En-route you can choose to visit Ridzong Monastery.
 After all these visits drive a little further and check into a camp hotel.
 Have a nice dinner.
 Overnight in Sham Valley.

 Day 3: Sham Valley – Lamayuru – Leh: After breakfast head for the 11th Century Lamayuru Monastery.
-On the way you should not escape the mesmerizing Moon Landscapes, named do because these look similar to the land formations as seen on the moon.
+On the way you should not escape the mesmerizing moon landscapes, named do because these look similar to the land formations as seen on the moon.

 Lamayuru is located along the plain valley with mountains surrounding it on all sides.
 Have a look at the monastery.
 Start the return journey to Leh.
 First significant sight on the way back is that of Alchi Gompa complex.
 Dating back to 11th Century, this complex of temples is the most celebrated of Ladakh’s monasteries.
-Drive staright from Alchi to Leh.
+Drive straight from Alchi to Leh.
 Check into a hotel on arrival.
 Have a nice dinner and retire to your room for a comfortable overnight sleep in the hotel.

 Day 4: Leh – Khardungla – Nubra Valley: After